bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 well as find exercises for learning Bokeh by doing, work through the `live Tutorial notebooks`_.

-For questions and technical assistance, come join the `Bokeh mailing list`_.
+For questions and technical assistance, come join the `Bokeh Discourse`_.

 Visit the `Bokeh GitHub repository`_ and try the examples.